-This Environmental and Social Management Framework (ESMF) is prepared by UNDP to ensure the Social Protection and COVID-19 Response Project (ESPECRP) is consistent with UNDP's Social and Environmental Standards (SES) (www.undp.org/ses) and the World Bank's Environmental and Social Framework (ESF) The SES require that all UNDP projects consider the potential environmental and social opportunities that a project may generate and ensure that adverse social and environmental risks and impacts are avoided, minimized, mitigated and managed.
+This Environmental and Social Management Framework (ESMF) is prepared for parent fund (PF) and updated for additional financing(AF1)on Dec, 2022 and Additional financing two (AF2) on May,2023 by UNDP to ensure the Social Protection and COVID-19 Response Project (ESPECRP) are consistent with UNDP's Social and Environmental Standards (SES) (www.undp.org/ses) and the World Bank's Environmental and Social Framework (ESF).
+The SES require that all UNDP projects consider the potential environmental and social opportunities that a project may generate and ensure that adverse social and environmental risks and impacts are avoided, minimized, mitigated and managed.